ClJarvis/CSS_Exercises/uglySweaters/deathstarblog.md

 On Christmas Eve the last door of the LEGO Advent Calendar was opened.
-It's Darth Vader in a ugly sweater.
-Darth sweater's shows the Death Star.
+It's Darth Vader in a Death Star ugly sweater.

 The sweater is red with white desgins.
 I used a couple shades of red, white, and cornsilk, all the red and white was too jarring.